sonic-net/sonic-mgmt/docs/testplan/link-local-test-plan.md

 #### Test objective

-Verify that traffic sent from PTF with IPv4/IPv6 source IP is being forwaded from downlinks to uplink.
+Verify that traffic sent from PTF with IPv4/IPv6 source IP is being forwaded.
-1. sent packets via scapy from PTF with Link local source ip address
+1. send packets via scapy from PTF with Link local source ip address
 2. Verify packets are routed
-3. Verify Counters have increased for both up and down links.
+3. Verify Counters have increased for both links.

 ### Test case #3 - IPv4 Link-Local Destination IP Traffic

 #### Test objective
-Verify that traffic sent from PTF with IPv4 destination IP is being recived by the dut port.
+Verify that traffic sent from PTF with IPv4 destination IP is being forwarded by DUT.
-1. Add an Ipv4 Link-local address to DUT interface (remove interface from vlan if need be).
+1. Add an Ipv4 Link-local address to PTF interfaces.
-2. Send traffic to the DUT interface IPv4 link-local address.
-The packet is to be sent directly to the port interface.
+2. Add dut interfaces to Vlan.
+3. Send traffic via scapy from PTF with Link local destination ip address
+4. Verify packets are routed
-3. Verify Counters have increased for the inteface on dut
+5. Verify Counters have increased for both links.

 ### Test case #4 - IPv6 Link-Local Destination IP Traffic

 #### Test objective
-Verify that traffic sent from PTF with IPv6 destination IP is being recived by the dut port.
+Verify that traffic sent from PTF with IPv6 destination IP is being forwarded by DUT.
-1. Send traffic to the DUT interface IPv6 link-local address (the interfaces has an IPv6 Link-local IP by default).
-The packet is to be sent directly to the port interface.
+1. Add dut interfaces to Vlan.
+2. Send traffic via scapy from PTF with Link local destination ip address
+3. Verify packets are routed
-2. Verify Counters have increased for the inteface on dut
+4. Verify Counters have increased for both links.